hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Or else some idle dancer's whim to please,
 >
-> As in Finale, and in "La Trenise".
+> As in Finale, and in "La trenise".
 >
 > Bel.
 There's short and long finales, I've heard say;
 >
-> What are they? are they danc'd a different way?
+> What are they? are they danced a different way?
 >
 > Jem.
-A short finale's "Grand Rond and l'Été",
+A short finale's "Grand rond and L'été",
 >
 > To make a long one add "Le Moulinet";
 >